Inspiration

 It’s just 35 minutes by train from Nice to Cannes, a town of even greater glitz.
 And I leant into the starry theme with René Pierre.
 He used to work in the arts and movie industry; now he’s a Cannes ‘Greeter’, one of a group of locals who love where they live, and want to share it with visitors – for free.
 René Pierre was taking me on a ‘Painted Wall Walk’.

 The Cannes Film Festival has been running for 76 years, he told me, and being around when it’s on is not a good idea.
-But in the lower season we could amble between the city’s 17 movie-themed outdoor works and soak up the artsy ambience in relative peace.
+But as it wasn’t on, we could amble between the city’s 17 movie-themed outdoor works and soak up the artsy ambience in relative peace.

 We started below the city’s medieval hill-top town of Le Suquet, in front of the Cinéma Cannes mural, which features famous couples, from Jane and Tarzan to Leonardo DiCaprio and Kate Winslet. (“I’ve met Leo,” René Pierre confided.
 “Very tall.”)
 Plotting a route between the murals – Keaton, Chaplin, Monroe, more – is a good way to orientate yourself in the city; there are a couple at the far end of La Croisette too, a good excuse to walk the city’s iconic boulevard, lined with beach clubs and grand hotels.